jvsteiner/Pyco-op/README.md

     $ python app.py runserver

-NOTE: layout.html uses a _scripts.html helper that references several javascript libraries that I like to use:
+NOTE: layout.html uses a _scripts.html helper that references several javascript libraries that are dependancies for the UI:

 twitter bootstrap 3.2.0